Jose Mugrabi: Losing to Madoff

-The Mugrabis, who live in New York, were investors in a Madoff fund and lost money as a result.
+The Mugrabis, who live in New York, were investors in a Bernard Madoff fund and lost money as a result.

 The fund was backed by loans from banks including Banco Bilbao Vizcaya Argentaria and Nomura Holdings, which invested about $304 million."We had very little money with the fund – just under a million dollars – so I am not that upset personally," said Mugrabi's son Albert.
 "It was a very informal thing.
 We know Andrés (Piedrahita) since forever, from Bogotá, he’s a great guy, and he says to us, ‘This is the Madoff thing, he’s the master.’
 I trusted Andrés.
 I still trust him."

+Family

+Jose's son David Mugrabi is set to inherit many of his father's art pieces, from Warhol to Basquiat.
+In 2018 David divorced socialite Libbie Mugrabi.